taylortempleton/VerificationPractice_SimpleCPU/README.md

 I am a Raleigh, NC based engineer with a semiconductor fabrication background reskilling, via self-directed study, for an entry-level verification engineering role. ([Resume](https://github.com/taylortempleton/VerificationPractice_SimpleCPU/blob/main/Docs/2023_06_June_11_TaylorTempleton.pdf))

+## Project Summary
+Verify a simple CPU.
+Draft a block-level vplan, build a SV/UVM testbench in EDAPlayground, and verify each block conistent with the plan.
+Then, verify the CPU with a small program to check for problematic block interactions.

 ## EDA Playground Simulations

-*I work within EDA playground, as I do not have access to commercial simulators and there is no EDAPlayground/Github sync.
-*Unfortunately, EDA Playground itself is often laggy.
+I work within EDA playground, as I do not have access to commercial simulators and there is no EDAPlayground/Github sync.
+EDA Playground itself is often laggy.
 All sims last confirmed functional 6/11.

 | Block                | EDA Playground Simulation            |
 |----------------------|--------------------------------------|